usegalaxy-eu/operations/kvm-server.md

 `lvremove(8)` to *attempt to delete ALL LVs in the VG specified(!)*.
 Fortunately, by default LVs that are mounted or otherwise in use will be skipped and confirmation will be required for deleting the others.
-ALWAYS THINK TWICE BEFORE HITTING [RETURN] ON AN lvremove COMMAND AND *NEVER*, *EVER* USE ANY OF THE OPTIONS `-y`, `--yes`, `-f`, `--force` !!!
+ALWAYS THINK TWICE BEFORE HITTING [RETURN] ON ANY lvremove COMMAND AND *NEVER*, *EVER* USE ANY OF THE OPTIONS `-y`, `--yes`, `-f`, `--force` !!!